bwaynesu/BComponentComparator/README.md

 ## Features

-- **Side-by-Side Comparison**: View multiple Unity Inspectors in parallel columns for easy visual comparison
-- **Flexible Object Selection**: Support for almost any Unity object type including Components, ScriptableObjects, Materials, Textures, Audio Clips, and more
-- **Drag-and-Drop Interface**: Intuitive drag-and-drop to specify object type and add objects to compare
 - **Native Inspector Support**: Uses Unity's native Inspector rendering, ensuring full editing capabilities including:
   - Undo/Redo
   - Copy/Paste Component Values
   - Custom Inspectors (including third-party tools like Odin Inspector)
   - All field types and widgets
+- **Flexible Object Selection**: Support for almost any Unity object type including Components, ScriptableObjects, Materials, Textures, Audio Clips, and more
+- **Inheritance Support**: Drag derived class instances into the list after specifying a base type (e.g., specify `Collider` and drag objects with `BoxCollider`, `SphereCollider`, etc.)
+- **Drag-and-Drop Interface**: Intuitive drag-and-drop to specify object type and add objects to compare
+- **Side-by-Side Comparison**: View multiple Unity Inspectors in parallel columns for easy visual comparison
 - **Reorderable List**: Drag items in the list to reorder, with Inspector columns updating in real-time
 - **Multi-Selection Sync**: Select multiple items in the list to highlight them in the Unity Editor
-- **Adjustable Column Width**: Customize Inspector column width using a slider

 ## Real-World Use Cases